IHosseini083/SuperLink/README.md

 * Download PHP version 7 from [php.net](https://windows.php.net/download#php-7.4)
 * Add php.exe to your PC PATH
-- Note!: default port for PHP server & ngrok tunnel is `4545`, if you want to use a different one, then:
+- Note!: default port for PHP server & ngrok tunnel is `4545`, if you want to use a different one, then
-    -- Enter `python SuperLink.py -p [PORT]` in cmd
+Enter `python SuperLink.py -p [PORT]` in cmd otherwise
-otherwise:
-    -- Enter `python SuperLink.py` in cmd
+Enter `python SuperLink.py` in cmd
 ## Screenshots

 ![SuperLink_V1.0](https://github.com/IHosseini083/SuperLink/blob/main/ss/ss1.png "SuperLink version 1.1")